jrsharp/jrsharp.github.io/pages/pinhoti.md

 permalink: "/misc/pinhoti/"
 ---

-Recently I have become particularly interested in a trail called The Pinhoti.
+About 15 years ago I became particularly interested in a trail called The Pinhoti.
 The Pinhoti trail begins in Alabama and extends through Georgia to meet up with the Benton-MacKaye Trail in the Cohutta Wilderness.
 The Pinhoti, however, is not yet finished completely in Georgia, particularly toward its